ngnmai02/ai-coding-tools-experiments/README.md

 - ./material/ includes the original material we gave to the chatbot.

 ## Further information
-Please visit the LLM technical meeting wiki page for more details about the experiment and the results: [link] [https://wiki.eduuni.fi/spaces/CSCAIDA/pages/546035595/Language+Model+Technical+Meetings+Agenda+and+Topic+Suggestions]
+Please visit the LLM technical meeting wiki page for more details about the experiment and the results: https://wiki.eduuni.fi/spaces/CSCAIDA/pages/546035595/Language+Model+Technical+Meetings+Agenda+and+Topic+Suggestions